swanandp/swanand.pagnis.in/source/_posts/2017-08-19-deconstructing-sql-queries.markdown

 [3, c]  | [c, z]
 ```

-Rearranging a little for better understanding:
+Rearranging a little, for better understanding:

 ```sql
 numbers | letters | included in